RyderFreeman4Logos/anon-ticket/README.md

 deployment is:

-1. **Export address + view key from your hardware wallet.** Load the wallet in `monero-wallet-cli` (e.g. `monero-wallet-cli --hw-device ledger`) and run `address` plus `viewkey` to capture the primary address and private view key.
+1. **Export address + view key from your hardware wallet.** Load the wallet in `monero-wallet-cli` (omit `--hw-device ledger`—some devices block view-key export) and run `address` plus `viewkey` to capture the primary address and private view key.
 Never export the spend key; the hardware device keeps it offline.
 2. **Generate a watch-only wallet file.** Use the captured details to build a read-only wallet: `monero-wallet-cli --generate-from-view-key \
    --restore-height <height> watch-only --address <primary-address> \